 My Art Portfolio

 - “Athena: Nightwatch” is the technical implementation of a data structure for the computer to understand humane models of cognition and emotion.
 The data structure resembles the way human brain processes and stores data for further manipulation, knowledge extraction, and interpretation.
 The project is the starting point for a potential global initiative I would like to call “Refined View“.
-Through this project, I am aiming to redefine a set of fundamental structures (e.g. subjective language, interpretation methods, etc) we use for communication in order to create a new form of structural standard for global understanding among humans.
+Through this project, I am aiming to redefine a set of fundamental structures (e.g. subjective language, interpretation methods, etc) we use for communication on a daily basis in order to create a new form of structural standard for global understanding among humans.
 Athena is a work in progress.
 Refer to the project page for further descriptive videos.

 - Language School Automation System “Arielle”: Arielle is a fully working php-based all-in-one automation system, designed from the ground up, for any Iranian language school.
 Arielle is intuitive, easy to use, and above all it is web-based, which means the management personnel can make changes to their data anywhere, anytime.